Regions (Waypoints)

 .

 On iOS you can navigate to the place where you want to place a region, Tap long and edit the Region.
-The region is always placed at the center of the map (hence it's predefined name Center
+The region gets a default name (Here ..

-, which you should change to something meaningful).
+) which you will want to change to something meaningful.
 With a bit of practice, you can then drag the region to it's final destination on the map or, and this may be easier, edit the region and specify its exact coordinates.

 On Android, regions can be configured on a separate activity.
 Coordinates for the geographical region can be entered by hand or by using the place picker.